Natural Gas and Renewable Natural Gas Vehicles (NGV)

 Natural gas vehicles are a cleaner and efficient alternative to gasoline and diesel vehicles.
 Currently they are used in industrial urban fleet applications such as light, medium and heavy-duty delivery trucks, taxis, courier services, shuttles, buses, refuse haulers, large class 8 freight and drayage trucks.
 The Ports of Los Angeles and Long Beach offer incentives for fleet owners to replace older trucks with newer, cleaner trucks.

-While conventional natural gas is not considered a renewable fuel, biomethane, or renewable natural gas, can be produced from organic material found in dairies, landfills, and wastewater treatment facilities, leading to GHG emission reductions of up to 85%!
+While conventional natural gas is not considered a renewable fuel, biomethane or renewable natural gas can be produced from organic material found in dairies, landfills, and wastewater treatment facilities, leading to GHG emission reductions of up to 85% compared to conventional natural gas.
+Additional benefits of NGVs include the following:

 - There is a bountiful supply of domestic natural gas in North America accessible to California.

-- NGVs contribute significant reductions in greenhouse gas: 30% less carbon dioxide and 97% less carbon monoxide than gasoline
+- NGVs contribute to significant reductions in greenhouse gas and criteria pollutants: 30% less carbon dioxide and on average 50% less NOx emissions than equivalent diesel vehicles.

-- There is a high differential cost of natural gas vehicles
+- There is still a significant differential cost for natural gas vehicles.

-- Onboard fuel tanks in vehicles take up valuable storage space.
+- On-board fuel tanks in vehicles may take up valuable storage space.

-- Concerns about groundwater contamination and the improper treatment of the fluids used in the hydraulic fracturing process of extracting natural gas from shale deposits
+- There are concerns about groundwater contamination, public health risks, and the improper treatment of the fluids used in the hydraulic fracturing process of extracting natural gas from shale deposits.

 How is the Energy Commission Helping?